Peter Frampton: Equipment

-Frampton was known as the artist who made the talk box famous.
-Frampton's talk box was used to transfer the guitar's sound through a plastic tube attached to a microphone.
-The effect is Frampton's melodic guitar simulating speech while asking the audience on the live track "Do You Feel Like We Do?"
-Frampton also now sells his own line of custom-designed "Frampton" products, including the talk box.
+Frampton is generally known as the artist who made the talk box famous.
+A talk box is used to transfer the guitar's sound through a plastic tube attached to a microphone.
+The effect is the guitar simulating speech.
+Frampton now sells his own line of custom-designed "Frampton" products, including a talk box.

-In 1987, Frampton played two natural-finish maple bodies Pensa-Suhr Strat types, hand-made by New York-based John Suhr.
-He used a Coral electric sitar, given to him in the late 70s and previously owned by Jimi Hendrix, on David Bowie's 1987 album Never Let Me Down.
+In 1987, Frampton played a natural-finish maple bodied Pensa-Suhr Strat type, hand-made by New York-based John Suhr which he used for David Bowie's Glass Spider Tour.
+He also used a Coral electric sitar, given to him in the late 70s and previously owned by Jimi Hendrix, on Bowie's 1987 album Never Let Me Down.